OlivierSohn/hamazed/BACKLOG.md

-- if performance matters here, put Glyph in Number and Ship. maybe in ColorString, too? (instead of Text) maybe in UIRectangle, too?
+- if performance matters here, put Glyph in Number and Ship. maybe in UIRectangle, too?

 - Look at core, see if color is encoded n times or 1 only. (delta Draw)

-- Add a notion of Font to Cell, in high bits of characters (max unicode point is at OX10FFFF, 11 high bits are available)

-add notion of fontIndex to 'Draw'

-Use 2 fonts, one (bigger) for game UI (ships, numbers, walls, frame) and one for text messages (player names, chat)

-the difference in the 2 is the number of chars we use to compute the bounding box: for the game font, we just pass the chars used to draw game elements ( _ | - = + 0-9 a-f Z T ) maybe we need to make _ higher, | smaller, etc... the idea is to not modify 0-9 a-f Z T maybe we need to move + and - to make them be in the center. maybe we need 2 different fonts (not only size) altogether : _ will look strange in messages ? for text messages, we pass all chars of the font, so that users can use any char of the font.
+- for game font,
+maybe we need to make _ higher, | smaller, etc... the idea is to not modify 0-9 a-f Z T maybe we need to move + and - to make them be in the center.

-- command line arg for screen size for full screen, we will need to adapt the logic because we can't guarantee that the screen size will be a multiple of unit size.
+- maybe we need 2 .ttf fonts, else modified _ would look strange in messages, and pipes too ?

 - replace unboxed by Storable?